 On "Ubuntu: meritocracy not democracy" by Ubuntu community manager Jono Bacon.

-Mark Shuttleworth once said "In Ubuntu, decisions are not driven by a popularity contest, but instead by informed decision-makers with firm experience of the problem and making solutions" ... "this is not a democracy.
+Mark Shuttleworth once said "In Ubuntu, decisions are not driven by a popularity contest, but instead by informed decision-makers with firm experience of the problem and making solutions." ...
+"This is not a democracy.
 Good feedback, good data, are welcome.
 But we are not voting on design decisions."

 Here's the first problem.
 Can you truly solve a problem without coming to a consensus with the community?

 A poll at the time of the change showed: 20% wanted left positioned window controls (with 1039 votes) and 80% wanted right positioned window controls (with 4142 votes).
 Yet the Ubuntu "decision-makers" still chose to go with left positioned window controls.
 So how did Ubuntu's "decision-makers" inform themselves to make this decision?
 Definitely not by listening to the community.